 Museoplan was founded in 2006; its two principals, Stephen Rustow and Caroline Voss, have over four decades of design experience on internationally recognized museum projects including the Musée du Louvre, MoMA, and the Musée d’Orsay among many others.

-Museoplan is located in New York City but the practice is international in scope.
+Museoplan is located in New York City but its practice is international in scope.
 Since its founding, Museoplan has designed and completed projects in the US, Europe and Asia and collaborated on museum projects with many prominent architectural firms including Herzog & de Meuron, Tadao Ando Architects, Diller Scofidio + Renfro, KPF, among others.
 We have also worked directly with institutional and private collectors on the design of exhibitions and gallery installations.

 Urban Planning: We understand art institutions as key elements in urban development that play a growing role in reinvigorating city centers and anchoring new urban districts.
 We study each project in its urban and regional context and help institutions develop strategies that take full advantage of their urban potential.